 The result of the test will be available within 3 working days of receipt of swabs.
-Results will be sent to the patient and if positive to the named healthcare professional indicating whether GBS has been isolated (positive) or not (not-isolated).
+Results will be sent to the patient and to the named healthcare professional.

-£37.50 (this includes the request form, postal pathology pack, 2 swabs in non-nutritive transport medium, post paid padded envelope and laboratory testing service).
+£37.50 (this includes the request form, postal pathology pack, 2 swabs in non-nutritive transport medium, post paid return envelope and laboratory testing service).

 Please contact The Doctors Laboratory